What is Academic Trading?

 - If funding is provided by a family member, that person must write a letter of sponsorhip to accompany their bank statement Completed Section B of “J-1/J-2 Exchange Visitor Medical Insurance Requirements” (ISSS 224).pdf

-- Payment of 12 Month Post-Completion Academic Training SEVIS Maintenance Fee.
+- Payment of 12-Month OPT/AT Processing Fee for students applying for post-completion Academic Training.
+This fee will cover Academic Training application processing for Academic Training lasting up to 12 months.
+If you apply for Academic Training beyond 12 months, you will need to pay the fee again (and it will cover you for an additional 12 months).
 This fee must be paid online through the UConn Bursar website.
 After paying the $150 fee, you must print a receipt and include this with your application documents to ISSS.

 You are eligible for Academic Training if all of the following criteria are met: